Faby Apache: Training and Japanese promotions (1998–1999)

-Lucha Libre AAA Worldwide (1999–2022)
+Lucha Libre AAA Worldwide (1999–2022 appearing WWE 2025-present)

 After she returned to Mexico in 1999, she became a regular worker for AAA, achieving a measure of in-ring success by winning Lucha de Apuesta, hair vs. hair matches against La Hechicera as well as male wrestler May Flowers.

 In 2005 Faby Apache became involved in the storyline that, more than any other, would define her professional wrestling career.
 Billy Boy began showing up ringside during Faby's matches with flowers and signs profession his love.
 The two had dated for years in real life and had recently married when the storyline began, writing their real-life relationship into a storyline.
 The friction began when Faby Apache's father, Gran Apache, objected to the relationship and attacked Billy Boy as he was not "worthy" of his daughter.
 The storyline played out over several years and even had the birth of Billy Boy and Faby's son Marvin written into the storyline.
 At one point Gran Apache defeated Billy Boy, forcing him to not have anything to do with either Faby Apache or his son Marvin.
 Following the loss, the storyline was that Billy Boy was so depressed that he caused Los Barrio Boys to lose several matches, this in turn led to Alan and Decnnis turning on Billy Boy, siding with Gran Apache in the storyline.
 Soon after the storyline saw Billy Boy committed to a mental institution.
 On May 28, 2008, Faby Apache defeated Ayako Hamada and Mari Apache to win the 2008 Reina de Reinas tournament.
 Following Faby's win the Reina de Reinas trophy was turned into a regular wrestling championship represented by a title belt, instead of the annual tournament it had been between 1999 and 2008.
 During 2008 she started a feud with her older sister Mari Apache, due to tension from the Billy Boy storyline.
 On June 13, 2008, at Triplemanía XVI Faby Apache defeated her sister in a Lucha de Apuesta, hair vs. hair match.
 Following the match Gran Apache came to the ring and pleaded with Faby, persuading her to not shave Mari's hair off but instead shave his hair.
 The sacrifice by Gran Apache brought the family back together again.